Ernest Hemingway Intros- face and eyes

 This serves as a strong and unexpected hook.
 If you want to drive curiosity, find something that is deeply rooted in culture and parallel it with something brand new.

-2. Speak to the Audience
+2. Speak to the audience

 Whether you are writing or telling your story, direct your introduction to them.
 A story invites the reader.